How to find the best savings account

 How to beat inflation

-Despite inflation remaining at 2.6% in July, it's still hard for savers to find an account that pays enough to protect their money from losing value in real terms.
+With inflation at 2.9%, it's hard for savers to find an account that pays enough to protect their money from losing value in real terms.

 Of the 750 savings accounts on the market that are without eligibility restrictions, not one can beat or match inflation.